jasonp/botspade/readme.md

 # BotSpade: A Customizable Twitch.tv Chat Bot

 Allow your viewers to bet with virtual points on your wins and losses, and other things.

-To get notified of updates & new features, join the [Google Group](https://groups.google.com/forum/#!forum/botspade).
+Watch or Star this GitHub to follow updates.

 BotSpade can:
 * Change its name to yours! e.g. "BotEtheco"